-(noun) An act or behavior that is against the law but that only harms the individuals who consented to engage in it.
+(noun) A crime that is against the law but that only harms the individuals who consented to engage in it.

 Example: Gambling, prostitution, and recreational drug use are typically discussed a possible victimless crimes.

 - Term popularized by Edwin Schur in the Crimes Without Victims: Deviant Behavior and Public Policy: Abortion, Homosexuality, Drug Addictions (1965).